William M. Conley: Federal judicial service

-On October 29, 2009, President Barack Obama nominated Conley to serve on the United States District Court for the Western District of Wisconsin to fill the vacancy created by Judge Barbara Brandriff Crabb's announcement in March 2009 that she would take senior status.
-On December 10, 2009 the United States Senate Committee on the Judiciary forwarded his nomination to the full United States Senate.
-Conley was unanimously confirmed, 99–0 on March 4, 2010.
+On October 29, 2009, President Barack Obama nominated Conley to serve on the United States District Court for the Western District of Wisconsin to fill the vacancy created by Judge Barbara Brandriff Crabb's announcement in March 2009 that she would assume senior status.
+On December 10, 2009 the United States Senate Committee on the Judiciary forwarded his nomination to the United States Senate floor.
+Conley was confirmed on March 4, 2010 by a 99–0 vote.
 He received his commission on March 25, 2010.
 He served as Chief Judge from March 25, 2010 to April 26, 2017.

 On September 28, 2021, The Wall Street Journal revealed in an investigation that Conley was one of more than 130 federal judges who violated U.S. law and judicial ethics by failing to recuse themselves from court cases between 2010 and 2018 involving companies in which they and/or their family held shares.
 According to The Wall Street Journal, there were 4 times that Conley improperly heard cases while he held stock in one of the parties to the litigation.
 After being notified of his conflict of interest, Conley directed the court clerk to notify the involved parties.
 The letter, which was publicly filed on the case docket, said the stock neither impacted nor affected his decisions.